ros-navigation/docs.nav2.org/tutorials/docs/docker_dev.rst

 Its important to note that even though your install and build spaces will be reflected in your host workspace, they cannot be run locally when compiled inside of a docker container.
 This example development image also upgrades packages which breaks strict version controlling of system and ``ros-base`` installed packages.
-For a deployment situation, you want to ensure you have the same version of all packages -- however for ROS 2 Rolling where ABI and API are not promised to be stable due to live development, it is useful to update so that your source code can build against the latest and greatest.
+For a deployment situation, you want to ensure you have the same version of all packages -- however for ROS 2 Rolling where ABI and API are not promised to be stable due to live development, it is useful to upgrade so that your source code can build against the latest and greatest.

 Visualizations from Docker
 --------------------------